Richard Bradshaw (puppeteer)

+Life

+In June 1949 the Sydney Herald announced weekly shows for children at the Children's Theatre at Burnie Park, Clovelly directed by Edith Constance Murray.
+Leading Australian puppeteers Bradshaw, Norman Hetherington and John Lewis of Jeral Puppets were among those who demonstrated their skills at the theatre.

-Richard Bradshaw is a one time Artistic Director of the Marionette Theatre of Australia.
-He is a shadow puppeteer who also writes for puppets.
+Bradshaw was artistic director of the Marionette Theatre of Australia.
+He is a shadow puppeteer who writes for puppets.
 In 2005, he was commissioned by Terrapin Puppet Theatre to write The Storyteller's Shadow: a Celebration of Hans Christian Andersen which toured around Tasmania, to Denmark and to Singapore and Malaysia.
-Jim Henson, a fellow puppeteer, featured the work of Bradshaw as part of a six-part television series on puppetry.
-His shadow puppets were used for animations and stories on Play School.
+Jim Henson, a fellow puppeteer, featured the work of Bradshaw as part of his six-part television series on puppetry.
+His shadow puppets were used for animations and stories on ABC's Play School.

 Bradshaw was awarded the Order of Australia Medal for services to puppetry and the performing arts.